Introduction to Stochastic Variational Inference and Bayesian Neural Networks¶

 VAE.guide = guide

-and pass it through the encoder.'latent'
+• We take the mini-batch of images x and pass it through the encoder.

-as a graphical model:
+VAE.guide(x) as a graphical model:

-Now that we've defined the full model and guide inside our torch.nn.Module
+Now that we've defined the full model and guide inside our torch.nn.Module "VAE" we can setup inference:

 # preliminaries